gatorkyle/bezier-tracking/README.md

     5- Toggles the animation.
 In this mode, a yellow point will appear and move along the closed Bernstein-Bezier curve in both views, along with unit vectors of the point's tangent, normal, and binormal.
 Note that picking is NOT enabled while the animation is running.

-    Shift- While the shift key is held, picking will instead move points along the Z axis.
+    Shift- While the shift key is held, picking will instead move control points along the Z axis.
 The amount of movement is determined by the mouse's horizontal motion while picking.

     Mouse Instructions:

-    Click and drag: Move points.
+    Click and drag: Move the control points.